Project Governance: Pillars, Roles, Principles, and Components

 What are the 3 pillars of project governance?

-The governance framework is supported by these 3 pillars of project governance:
+The project governance framework is supported by these 3 pillars:

 • Structure,